 I am registered as a Dramatherapist with the Health and Care Professions Council (HCPC) and abide by their ethical framework.

 I am a trained EMDR therapist and am a member of EMDR UK.
 Eye Movement Desensitisation and Reprocessing therapy can help relieve the symptoms and emotional distress that can result from disturbing life experiences and complex past traumas.
+Studying with Embodied-Relational Therapy has supported me to work somatically, with the body.

 I have worked with people from many different backgrounds including: